- Ankit Sharma

 The Technology Development Case

-The liquidator in the case at hand allocated the proceeds from the sale of the assets to only the first charge-holders and the claim of the second charge-holder, Technology Development Board, was disregarded.
+The liquidator allocated the proceeds from the sale of the assets to only the first charge-holders and the claim of the second charge-holder, Technology Development Board, was disregarded.
 The entire exercise was carried out under Section 53 of the Code.
 The NCLT had upheld the liquidator’s action and validated the inter-se priority amongst the secured creditors, but the decision was appealed further.

 Ruling in favour of the appellant, the NCLAT remarked that once the secured creditors had decided to relinquish their security interest to the liquidation estate and participate in the liquidation waterfall under Section 53, they would be treated equally, regardless of the priority of charge they held prior to it.
 Only when they would choose to stay out of the liquidation proceedings and realise their security interest as per Section 52, would their inter-se priority matter.
 The NCLAT noted that the non-obstante clause in Section 53 overrides the other legislations.
 As such, the subordination agreements recognised under Section 48 of the TOPA would hold no value, when liquidation occurs under Section 53 of the Code.